flotiq/flotiq-docs/docs/Deep-Dives/storing-location-data-headless-cms.md

   });
 ```

+!!! note
-> Thanks to Leaflet - it's super simple to use both Google Maps and Open Street Map as our map providers.
+    Thanks to Leaflet - it's super simple to use both Google Maps and Open Street Map as our map providers.
 You can leave both, or choose one and remove the other.
 If you stick with Google, though, please remember to provide your Google Maps API key.

 Finally - to make your map render in the browser, set the proper size in the `index.css` file:
 ```css